MStart/breadbot/README.md

 # Bread Bot

 ## Overview
 * Bread Bot is a pure-Python, pure-text chatterbot.
-The aim is to build a short text message QA system with fast speed.
+The aim is to build a fast speed, short text message QA system.
   * Why Python: For platform independence and fast development.
   * Why text only: Text can express anything, and easily to be processed, and fast to be translated.
 That's why only text message is supported.

 ## Setup
 * Install
+  * Make sure you have installed mongodb
   * sudo python3 setup.py install
 * Uninstall
   * sudo python3 setup.py uninstall